 Few countries have stayed outside this quality assurance revolution.
-Countries with a small higher education sector such as Cyprus, Iceland, Liechtenstein and Malta have not established agencies, although Liechtenstein has developed strong cooperation with Switzerland to ensure that external quality assurance is fully implemented.
+Countries with a small higher education sector such as Cyprus, Liechtenstein, Luxembourg and Malta have not established agencies.
+However, Liechtenstein has developed strong cooperation with Switzerland to ensure that external quality assurance is fully implemented.
+Luxembourg has also developed a progressive approach of improvement-oriented evaluation that is both inclusive of stakeholders and extremely international.